This page in Swedish

 Teaching

-During the autumn semester of 2025, Ingrid Witte’s teaching is primarily within the Occupational Therapy Programme and the Audiology Programme, where she is seconded to teach Health Sociology, Social Policy, and Law.
+Ingrid Witte’s teaching is primarily in law within the Social Work Programme, the Occupational Therapy Programme and the Audiology Programme.

 Collaborations and Assignments